gdouzwt/flight-recorder-starter/README.md

 flightrecorder.trigger-enabled=false
 ```

 This scheduled process is executed each 10 seconds.
-The default configuration can be changed thought this property:
+The default configuration can be changed through this property:

 ```properties
 flightrecorder.trigger-check-interval=10000